m50d/m50d.github.com/_posts/2015-01-02-good-monads-bad-monads.md

 published: false
 ---

 If we're living in a functional programming renaissance, no word emblemizes it more than "monad" - for fans and skeptics alike.
+This is unfortunate, as we tend to create a